Mohamed-Ismail-Salah/Alfirdaws/README.md

 # Alfirdaws
 ## Introduction
-The  Alfirdaws is an Flutter app aimed at providing a range of religious features to users.
-The app offers the Quran, Adhkar, Asmaul Husna, and prayer times to help users get closer to their religious practices.
+Alfirdaws is a Flutter app that aims to provide a set of religious features to users.
+The application offers the Qur'an, Azkar, ablutions, prayers, Asmaul Husna, and prayer times to help users get closer to their religious practices.

  | | | |
 | --- | --- | --- |